Andrewske/idea-board/README.md

 ## Credits

-This project was built by Kevin Andrews as a portfolio project.
-Feel free to use it as inspiration for your own projects or to contribute to the codebase.
+This project was built by Kevin Andrews as a portfolio project